kwilkos/cxf/distribution/src/main/release/samples/jaxws_async/README.txt

-Hello World Asynchronous Demo using Document/Literal Style
+JAX-WS Asynchronous Demo using Document/Literal Style
 ==========================================================

 This demo illustrates the use of the JAX-WS asynchronous